ryankdaly/hobgoblin/README.md

 - minimal third party code dependencies
 - everything is considered WIP
 - Linux support is planned
 - an educational tool with documentation for developers to learn how to create their own games and engines using C++
+    - will include full stack game development guides: from C++ programming and engine architecture to game asset creation including modeling, uv mapping, and animations
 ## REQUIREMENTS
 ### BUILD ENVIRONMENT
 - **OS:** Windows 10/11 (x64)